emagiz/emdocs/referenceguide/index2.md

   - [Request handler retry advice](request-handler-retry-advice.md)

 ## JMS/AMQP
+Components that use the JMS API and/or the AMQP protocol to send and receive messages.
 - [ActiveMQ security manager gateway](activemq-security-manager-gateway.md)
 - [Apache ActiveMQ Artemis server](apache-activemq-artemis-server.md)
   - [Address settings](address-settings.md)